Nawal Nasrallah: Life and career

 Nawal Nasrallah was born in Baghdad.
 She studied at the University of Baghdad, where she earned her Masters of Arts degree in English and Comparative Literature and wrote a thesis comparing the eighteenth-century novel Robinson Crusoe by Daniel Defoe with the twelfth-century philosophical novel Hayy bin Yaqzan by the Andalusian philosopher and physician Ibn Tufail, showing how Ibn Tufail influenced Defoe’s work.
 The thesis was published in 1980.

 Nasrallah taught English language, literature, and composition at the University of Baghdad and later the University of Mosul.
 In 1990 she moved to Bloomington, Indiana.

 She became an avid baker and “culinary connoisseur” in Iraq, having taught herself to cook American foods while living in Mosul.

 She released a cookbook of Iraqi cuisine, Delights from the Garden of Eden, in 2003 during the U.S. invasion of Iraq.
 At this time, there was increased American interest in Iraqi affairs.
 At the time, she reflected that, “as a wife, a mother, a woman, and a human being, I find in food and in memories of food my refuge, my comfort, and consolation when things are not looking good.”

 Working with Harvard professor Gojko Barjamovic in 2015, Nasrallah compiled recipes based on what is known of the ancient Mesopotamian diet and cuisine and organized a banquet for scholars at Harvard's Semitic Museum.
 She also taught a seminar on Iraqi cuisine at the University of Gastronomic Sciences in Italy in 2016.

 Nasrallah also published recipes for perfumes, spices, and oils.
 In her book Treasure Trove of Benefits and Variety at the Table, she translated over 750 fourteenth-century, Mamluk-era recipes from Egypt, with commentary and analysis, including Mamluk-era views about food's curative and regenerative powers based on Galenic theory.

 Cooking

 Nasrallah published her Iraqi cookbook, Delights from the Garden of Eden, in 2003.
 It contains more than four hundred recipes, and won the Gourmand World Cookbook Awards in 2007.
 She also offers historical insights on Iraqi food, and stories and information about the regions of Iraq from which the recipes come.
 The book received positive reviews.
 Nasrallah described one of her motivations for writing the cookbook as filling an academic gap in literature on Iraqi food and food history, at a time when U.S. media representations of Iraq were primarily negative.

 An abridged version of Delights from the Garden of Eden was published in 2013.
 Saveur magazine ranked it as one of the top ten best cookbooks of 2013.

 Nasrallah has participated in multiple interviews and panels on food and history on YouTube, and regularly updates her blog on medieval Arabic recipes.
+The New York Times featured her thirteenth-century recipe for "Medieval Hummus" in 2023.